input-output-hk/essential-cardano-content/content/article/your-cardano-onboarding-guide.md

 ### What do you need to know about smart contracts?

-A smart contract is an automated digital agreement that tracks, verifies, and executes the binding parts of a deal between various parties.
+Smart Contracts are programs that run on blockchains to perform complex (and simple) tasks.
+You can think of them as sophisticated ATMs or Vending machines.
+Smart contracts act as digital agreements that track, verify, and execute the binding parts of a deal between various parties.
 The contract stages are automatically executed when predetermined conditions are met.

 As a beginner, you don’t need to dive straight into how to write a smart contract.
 What’s important to know is that DApps use smart contracts for you to experience safe deal execution.

-ELI5: Smart Contracts are programs that run on blockchains to perform complex (and simple) tasks, you can think of them as sophisticated ATMs or Vending machines.

 Cardano provides the possibility to work with Plutus and Marlowe contracts: